hashicorp/nomad/website/source/docs/job-specification/update.html.md

   allocations as part of its deployment were marked healthy.

-- `auto_promote` `(bool: false)` - Specifies if the job should auto-promote to the canary version when all canaries become healthy.
+- `auto_promote` `(bool: false)` - Specifies if the job should auto-promote to the canary version when all canaries become healthy during a deployment.
+Defaults to false which means canaries must be manually updated with the `nomad deployment promote` command.

 - `canary` `(int: 0)` - Specifies that changes to the job that would result in destructive updates should create the specified number of canaries without